danielatrivella/np3_ligand/np3_LigPCDS/README.md

 *Parameters:*

-1. xyz_labels_path: The path to the data folder called 'xyz_<valid ligand list csv name>' where the ligands .xyz files with their structure labels are located.
+1. xyz_labels_path: The path to the data folder called 'xyz_<valid ligand list file name>_<SP|AtomSymbol>' where the ligands .xyz files with their structure labels are located (result of step 3.1.1).
 It must also contain the CSV file with the list of valid ligands that had the ligand grid representation successfully created.
-This file is named as '<valid ligand list csv name>_box_pc.csv' and is expected to be the output of the mtz_to_grid_pointcloud.py script.
+This file is named as '<valid ligand list file name>_<SP|AtomSymbol>_box_pc.csv' and is expected to be the output of the mtz_to_grid_pointcloud.py script.
 Mandatory columns = 'ligID', 'ligCode', 'entry', 'RefinementResolution';
-2. output_grid_path: The path to the folder where the ligand grid representations in point clouds are stored ('data/lig_point_clouds_grids');
+2. output_grid_path: The path to the folder where the ligand grid representations in 3D point clouds are stored (i.e. 'data/lig_point_clouds_grids');
-3. output_ligPCDS_path: The path to the output folder where the point clouds of the final representations of the ligands in quantile rank scale will be stored ('data/lig_pcds' or other);
+3. output_ligPCDS_path: The path to the output folder where the 3D point clouds of the final representations of the ligands in quantile rank scale will be stored (i.e. 'data/lig_pcds');
 4. num_parallel: (optional) The number of processors to use for multiprocessing parallelization (Default to 2);
 5. overwrite: (optional) A boolean True or False indicating if the already processed ligands should be overwritten (Default to False);
 6. row_start: (optional) The number of the row of the '<valid ligand list csv name>_box_pc.csv' file where the script should start.
 Skip to the given row or, if missing, start from the beginning;